New Jersey: 2024 American Community Survey one-year estimates

 New Jersey has the-third highest Indian population of any state by absolute numbers and the highest by percentage, with India Square in Jersey City, Hudson County hosting the highest concentration of Asian Indians in the Western Hemisphere.
 A study by the Pew Research Center found that in 2013, New Jersey was the only U.S. state in which immigrants born in India constituted the largest foreign-born nationality, representing roughly 10% of all foreign-born residents in the state.
 Central New Jersey, particularly Edison and surrounding Middlesex County, has the highest concentration of Indians, at nearly 20% in 2020; Little India is the largest and most diverse South Asian cultural hub in the United States.
 The area includes a sprawling Chinatown and Koreatown running along New Jersey Route 27.
 Monroe Township in Middlesex County has experienced a particularly rapid growth rate in its Indian American population with an estimated 5,943 (13.6%) as of 2017, which was 23 times the 256 (0.9%) counted at the 2000 Census; Diwali is celebrated by the township as a Hindu holiday.
 In Middlesex County, election ballots are printed in English, Spanish, Gujarati, Hindi, and Punjabi.
-Robbinsville, in neighboring Mercer County, hosts the world's largest Hindu temple outside India.
+Robbinsville, in neighboring Mercer County, hosts the world's largest Hindu temple outside Asia.
 Carteret's Punjabi Sikh community, variously estimated at upwards of 3,000, is the largest concentration of Sikhs in the state.
-Bergen County is home to America's largest Malayali community. from New York City (뉴욕), is a growing hub and home to all of the nation's top ten municipalities by percentage of Korean population, led (above) by Palisades Park (벼랑 공원), the municipality with the highest density of ethnic Koreans in the Western Hemisphere.
+Bergen County is home to America's largest Malayali community.

+New Jersey also has the third-largest Korean population, with Bergen County home to the highest Korean concentration per capita of any U.S. county (6.9% in 2011).
+It is a growing hub and home to all of the nation's top ten municipalities by percentage of Korean population, led by Palisades Park (벼랑 공원), the municipality with the highest density of ethnic Koreans in the Western Hemisphere.
 Displaying ubiquitous Hangul (한글) signage and known as the Korean village, Palisades Park uniquely comprises a Korean majority (52% in 2010) of its population, with both the highest Korean-American density and percentage of any municipality in the United States.